F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Components of the declaration
 -----------------------------
 In this section, we break down the example into each class so you can understand the options when composing your declaration.
-The tables below the examples contain descriptions and options for the parameters included in the example only.
+The tables below the examples contain descriptions and options for the parameters included in this example only.

 If there is a default value, it is shown in bold in the Options column.